Weakly Supervised AUC Optimization: A Unified Partial AUC Approach: Preliminary

-Since AUC is equivalent to the probability of a randomly drawn positive instance being ranked before a randomly drawn negative instance~\cite{auc}, the AUC of the model \(f\) can be formulated as:
+Since AUC is equivalent to the probability of a randomly drawn positive instance being ranked before a randomly drawn negative instance~\cite{auc,a1,a2}, the AUC of the model \(f\) can be formulated as:

 Here \(\elloi(z)=\Ibb[z<0]\).
 Without introducing any ambiguity, we will use \(f(\xp, \xn)\) hereinafter to denote \(f(\xp) - f(\xn)\) for clarity.
 Maximizing AUC is equivalent to minimizing the following AUC risk.
-To avoid confusion, we denote the true AUC risk as PN-AUC risk, since it measures the error rate of ranking positive instances before negative instances:
+To avoid confusion, we denote the true AUC risk as P-N AUC risk, since it measures the error rate of ranking positive instances before negative instances:

 In practice, we typically solve the following empirical risk minimization (ERM) problem with a finite sample: